makersacademy/airport_challenge/README.md

 #### - land
 It takes two arguments: aircraft (compulsory), weather (optional)

+If no weather is given, it creates a random weather.
 It instructs the specified aircraft to (or not to) land, depending on the result of calling a private can_land? method.

 If no error is raised by can_land?, it
 * calls a change_status method on the aircraft